mr2much/doughnut_ville/README.md

 ## Client-Side (Front-End):

+- Conditionals will be added as part of the new filter
+-       [ ] Add conditional dropdown next to Select Column dropdown
+-       [ ] Remove conditional dropdown from container on the left
+-       [ ] Remove container on the left
+-       [ ] Text building new query string with new page structure

 - [ ] Fix the date format on the Table for the home page.
 - [x] Create a search interface on main screen
 - [x] Add checkboxes to select which columns to display